NetLogo/Goo-Extension/README.md

  * Do all primitives work with all widget types?
 Don't know, haven't tested.
  * `goo:add` requires a `goo:recompile` afterwards for at least some widget types (buttons yes, notes no).
 This could be improved.
  * ...?

+For something more recent and more advanced, but also still under development, check out https://github.com/CRESS-Surrey/eXtraWidgets.

 ## Usage